Grantee Engagement with Evaluation

 At the Foundation, we are committed to learning and evaluation practices that help us understand the impact we are having and how we can be more effective.
 We seek to incorporate evaluation throughout the life cycle of our work so that we can better learn how to improve in real time.
 This provides us with opportunities to capitalize on successes, shift our approach when necessary and consider what we might need to change in order to make the largest impact on the problems we are committed to solving.

 All grantees participate in our evaluation model, though engagement for a particular grantee may vary depending on the specific projects or program areas.
 We aspire to be clear with grantees about expectations around evaluation at the beginning of their funding and throughout the life of their project.
-Each funding opportunity offers specific eligibility criteria, including Measurable Results (any measures you will be asked to report on during regular reporting) and any evaluation activities associated with that funding opportunity.
+All open funding offers specific eligibility criteria, including Measurable Results (any measures you will be asked to report on during regular reporting) and any evaluation activities associated within that funding.

 Grantees may be engaged in evaluation in the following ways: